iris42/capris/README.rst

    :target: https://landscape.io/github/eugene-eeo/capris/master
       :alt: Code Health

-Capris is a MIT-licensed Python library built for writing composable apps that leverage the command line.
+Capris is a semantically versioned, MIT-licensed Python library built for writing composable apps that leverage external programs.

 A simple example of writing your own git wrapper, complete with other command-line utilities that you love and use on